applied-systems-biology/jipipe-website/content/_index.md

     <div>
       <h3>Table analyzer</h3>
       You want to quickly summarize a table of measurements?
-      ACAQ comes with a tool to summarize and concatenate tables without any external tools.
+      JIPipe comes with a tool to summarize and concatenate tables without any external tools.
 The tool can directly import table data generated by <i>ImageJ</i>.
     </div>